 It is true that if a scenario based approach is taken, and a limited number of representative scenarios are run (even up to 500,000 scenarios could still be classed as limited), this approach can show that detector numbers can be removed, but what is failed to be specified is how many scenarios can be claimed to be sufficient.
 To an extreme extent, if one scenario is run, then detection can be placed where the leak is 'likely' to travel.
 This is obviously not acceptable, but the detector numbers would be significantly reduced.
-Does this automatically mean that scenario based mapping will allow detector numbers to be optimised in most/ all cases?
+Does this automatically mean that scenario based mapping will allow detector numbers to be optimised in most/all cases?
 The argument appears at the point of how many scenarios we claim to be a sufficient number.
 For most open based facilities, if an acceptable number of scenarios are run, the user will generally find that the gas can accumulate at any point, and a volumetric approach should be taken anyway, leading the designer to ask why, in such a standard application, one would use the time and money in applying a scenario based analysis?

 This is not to say the scenario based approach has no place in gas detection design, it most certainly does.
 It is widely accepted by academics involved in the practice of gas detector placement, however, that this method should be reserved for specialised cases such as turbine/ internal enclosures, where the environmental conditions at the time of release can be far more accurately programmed.
-For further reading on this see Evaluation of Computational Fluid Dynamics vs Target Gas Cloud for Indoor Gas Detection Design [5].
+For further reading on this see Evaluation of Computational Fluid Dynamics vs Target Gas Cloud for Indoor Gas Detection Design [6].

-Bringing the discussion back to the guidance within ISA TR 84.00.07, there is very little by way of discussion on these issues such that the designer can be fully aware of which method to apply in any given application.
+Bringing the discussion back to demonstrating compliance while optimising the system, there is very little discussion on these issues, such that the designer can be fully aware of which method to apply in any given application.
 When we also look at what little literature is available on the subject, it is clear that little has been written by those conversant with the application of gas detection technologies in the process industries, as much of the comparisons are heavily weighted towards tests favourable to the scenario based method.
-Benavides-Serrano, for example, 2015 [6] analyses the detection response to specific scenario based leaks, rather than clouds which would actually be required to result in control action.
+Benavides-Serrano, for example, 2015 [7] analyses the detection response to specific scenario based leaks, rather than clouds which would actually be required to result in control action.
 This shows that these comparisons often lack credibility by comparing apples to oranges.
-Much of the literature available, also incorrectly reflects a suitable volumetric gas detection design, instead applying a 5m grid of point gas detectors, which results in a number of detectors no performance based volumetric detection design should result in.
-The issue here is that in comparing the two methodologies to examine which methodology optimises the system more effectively, the volumetric approach is automatically at a disadvantage as it is unfairly represented by not applying performance based principals, or the detection technology available in the market today to optimise the detection layouts.
-This will be discussed in greater length in the following section.
+Much of the literature available, also incorrectly reflects a suitable volumetric gas detection design.
+Instead the analysis applies a 5m grid of point gas detectors, which results in a number of detectors no performance based volumetric detection design should result in.
+The issue here is that in comparing the two methodologies to examine which methodology optimises the system more effectively, the volumetric approach is automatically at a disadvantage as it is unfairly represented in the majority of the literature by not applying performance based principals, or the detection technologies available in the market today, which can optimise the detection layouts.

-This can ultimately result in the designer opting to apply a methodology not suited to their application, resulting in a significantly extended review period (such as when using scenario based gas mapping in a standard process site), resulting in a greater number of detectors than required (as the target becomes 'leaks' rather than clouds).
+This can ultimately result in the designer opting to apply a methodology not suited to their application, resulting in a significantly extended review period (such as when using scenario based gas mapping in a standard onshore process terminal), and a greater number of detectors than would be required when applying a performance based target gas cloud approach.